jatinchawda1503/rally_timings/README.md

 5. **Execute the Plan**
    - Leaders launch according to the calculated timing
    - Visual indicators show current status
-   - All rallies arrive simultaneously at the target
+   - Rallies arrive in the planned staggered sequence at the target

 ## 🛠️ Technical Details